 Having an accurate view of these costs is critical to knowing how much profit your current inventory can make.

-Here are the common carrying costs of inventory your business needs to consider:
+Here are the common inventory carrying costs your business needs to monitor:

 Space and Storage

-Space and storage costs cover rent, security, lighting and heating, as well as upkeep and other utilities.
+Space and storage costs cover recurring costs like rent, security, lighting and heating, as well as upkeep and other utilities.

-It also includes the wages of security workers and janitors.
-This type of labor is needed to maintain a clean, safe and organized inventory storage facility.
+It also includes the wages of security workers and janitors —the labor needed to maintain a clean, safe and organized inventory storage facility.

-if your company uses a 3PL, though, these individual costs may not be relevant to your total inventory carrying costs.
+If your company uses a third-party logistics (3PL) warehouse, these individual costs may not be as relevant to your total inventory carrying costs, which we’ll discuss shortly.

-Handling costs don’t just include wages but extend to any taxes applied by your government, employee benefits, extra duty hours and so on.
+Handling costs don’t just include wages, but also extend to any taxes applied by your government, employee benefits, extra duty hours and so on.

 Technological investments can be made to reduce handling costs.